-Founded with the mission to “enhance quality of life for our customers and support local economic growth,” EPB was established in 1939 as an independent board of the City of Chattanooga.
+Founded with the mission to enhance quality of life for our customers and support local economic growth, EPB was established in 1935 as an independent board of the City of Chattanooga.

 Over the years, EPB has served our customers when they’ve needed us most, from turning on the lights for our first customers in 1939 to helping Chattanoogans struggle through the energy crisis of the 1970’s and weather the worst snow storm outage in the city’s history in 1993.

 After launching EPB Fiber Optics in 2009, EPB leaped to national attention a year later by making Chattanooga “The Gig City” by offering 1,000 Mbps residential internet speeds (The Gig) — which The New York Times reported as the fastest in the country.
-And in 2015, EPB was the first in the world to offer 10,000 Mbps to every home and business in the community.
+EPB grew its commitment to leading fiber optic innovation by becoming the first in the nation to offer 10 Gig community-wide service in 2015, followed by the first 25 Gig community-wide service in 2022 as part of a $70 million upgrade to Chattanooga’s fiber optic network.
+This work created the foundation to launch EPB Quantum NetworkSM powered by Qubitekk in 2022, America’s first industry-led, commercially available quantum network designed for running equipment and applications in an established fiber optic environment.

-Since then, EPB has continued to provide Chattanooga with reliable service, expanding energy solutions, and state-of-the-art fiber optics technology, which spawned one of the nation’s smartest Smart Grids and the world’s fastest internet.
+EPB continues to keep Chattanooga on the cutting edge by providing Chattanooga with reliable service, expanding energy solutions, and state-of-the-art fiber optics technology, which spawned one of the nation’s smartest Smart Grids and the world’s fastest internet.

 EPB was created by a private act passed by the Tennessee legislature.